brave-experiments/ctc-hackathon-challenge-2020-01-server/igbgd/data/README.md

 # Initial Data Set

 # GEO JSON
-The file [countries.geojson](https://datahub.io/core/geo-countries/r/countries.geojson) is from this [site](https://datahub.io/core/geo-countries).
+The file [countries.geojson](https://datahub.io/core/geo-countries/r/countries.geojson) was retrieved from this [site](https://datahub.io/core/geo-countries).
+For some reason,

-Note that the polygons have the longitude/latitude flipped.
+many [GeoJSON](https://geojson.org) files have the longitude/latitude flipped.
-(Be sure to fix those otherwise the region intersection code won't work!)
+The ordering should be:

+    [ longitude, latitude ]

+The `countries.json` file in this repository has the values in the correct order:

+    node flip.js > countries.json

 A region file consists of a GEO JSON `Feature` object.
 For the `POST /v1/region` operation: